AudioKit/AudioKit/docs/CONTRIBUTING.md

 ### Variable naming should be consistent across languages (ie. Swifty)

-Since the highest level language we're using is AudioKit, students of AudioKit will learn that first.
+Since the highest level language we're using is Swift, students of AudioKit will learn that first.
 As they dig deeper, they will be exposed to other languages, specifically C-variants, and they should not be surprised at the variables in those languages.
 In specific, this means camel case variable naming with a lowercase first character (except for Classes, which are uppercase).
 No Hungarian notation.